Adaptive Estimation of Nonparametric Functionals: Examples

 \section{Examples}

-In this section we discuss applications of Theorem \ref{theorem_general_lepski} and Theorem \ref{theorem_chisquare_affinity} in producing rate optimal adaptive estimators of certain nonparametric functionals commonly arising in statistical literature.
-The proof of the results in this section can be found in \cite{adaptive_supp2017}.
+In this section we discuss applications of Theorem \ref{theorem_general_lepski} and Proposition \ref{prop_chisquare_affinity} in producing rate optimal adaptive estimators of certain nonparametric functionals commonly arising in statistical and causal inference literature.
+These include (i) treatment effect type functional, (ii) mean functional in missing data studies, and (iii) quadratic and variance functional in nonparametric regression.
+Before proceeding we note that the results of this paper can be extended to include the whole class of doubly robust functionals considered in \cite{robins2008higher}.
+However we only provide specific examples here to demonstrate the clear necessity to pay a sharp poly-logarithmic penalty for adaptation in low regularity regimes.
+The proof of the results in this section can be found in Appendix \ref{section:proof_of_remaining_theorems}.